Ghulam Abbas (writer): Hobbies

+Themes and writing style

 Ghulam Abbas has also written stories, plays and poems for children, his main field is fiction.
 He has a very high position in modern Urdu fiction.
 He takes the plot of the fiction from around him and writes it so skillfully that the reader gets lost in its details.
 And is shocked at the end of it.
 Their characters belong to the real world.
 Their language is simple.
 The narration is lively and engaging.
 Technically, his fictions are impeccable.

 At first glance, his story seems very simple, but as we reflect on it, we see a great depth of meaning in it.
 The story "Overcoat" (one of his prestigious works) is very simple on the surface, but if you read it carefully, it reveals many layers of deep social meaning.

 Ghulam Abbas's characters are not pre-planned, but he picks up a few ordinary people from some class and corner of their society and environment and then presents them with the whole truths of their lives and all the good and bad details of their surroundings.
 They make their characters into ideals, not consciously convincing them to put a stamp of good on their personality, but in the world, as is usually the case, that good is often in decline and evil is rampant.
 Ghulam Abbas presents these things in exactly the same way.
 There is no extremism or idealism here, but the reflection of human nature is found in his works.

 There are colors of life in his art.
 When one gets a sense of problems and life he brings is such a deep analysis, that they bring the truth reader in front of the reader in the same way as in reality.
 He does not care about their egos.

 Rather, he brings forth the secrets of life.

+Awards and recognition

+He received the Sitara-i-Imtiaz, the third-highest civilian award of Pakistan, in 1967.